-Take the stress out of conducting annual performance reviews with these five steps from an experienced manager.
+Take the stress out of conducting annual performance reviews with these five steps.
 They'll help you – and each member on your team – grow professionally.

 For many new managers (and some seasoned ones), the thought of being responsible for aspects of another person's career is a little scary.
 Overseeing your direct reports' day-to-day duties as well as encouraging their professional growth can seem like a daunting task.

 As such, there are devices that supervisors must have in their toolbox for effectively managing creative people.
-Akin to a Swiss Army knife, the annual performance review is one of the most essential and versatile tools at your disposal.
-You can use the annual review to spark conversation, carve out and define goals, tighten up weaknesses in performance, and shine a light on achievements.
+Akin to a Swiss Army knife, the annual review is one of the most essential and versatile tools at your disposal.
+You can use annual reviews to spark conversation, carve out and define goals, tighten up weaknesses in performance, and shine a light on achievements.

 But the question many managers ask and desperately want the answer to is: What are the steps to constructing the best annual review possible?
-I've learned it begins well before you type anything in an official review document.
+Well, it begins well before you type anything in an official review document.
 The following five steps will help you build a solid annual review as well as a stronger bond with each member on your team.